-English, PDF, 2,610kb
+English, PDF, 505kb

-The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for 2015 will open in March 2014.
+The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for funding in 2019 is now CLOSED.
 The CRP supports work on sustainable use of natural resources in agriculture, forests, fisheries and food production.